-I was so happy that they were looking forward to this experience as I have really fond memories of spending time on a farm as a child.
+I was so happy that they were looking forward to this Cornwall farm holiday as I have really fond memories of spending time on a farm as a child.
 My uncle owned a farm in Herefordshire and bred cows and sheep there.
 We would visit every year and I loved exploring the fields with my cousins and hanging out down by the brook.
 The hay barn was also an endless source of entertainment as I’m sure you can imagine.

 A Little Story About a Lamb

 One year we visited during the lambing season, and I loved seeing all the lambs in the field in the spring time.
 Sadly one of the sheep passed away and left a lamb that needed feeding by hand.
-I literally couldn’t wait to step in and the lamb and I became very close while I was there.
+I literally couldn’t wait to step in and the lamb and I became very close while I was on holiday there.
 It’s surprising just how quickly they become tame and I really wanted a new pet.

 When we arrived we got to meet some of the family who run the farm.
 The Olde House is a part of a working farm called Penpont Farm and has been in the Hawkey family for over 100 years and three generations.
-We were told we could visit the lambing shed at any time which was brilliant news, but there was also an organised tour on Saturday morning which we wanted to attend as well.
+We were told we could visit the lambing shed at any time which was brilliant news, but there was also an organised farm tour on Saturday morning which we wanted to attend as well.

-We were shown to our cottage and were given some information about accessing the pool and a few tips that were going to be helpful during our stay.
-The girls just wanted to get their wellies on and go and see the lambs, so we were probably in the cottage for about 2 minutes before we were off exploring.
+We were shown to our farm cottage and were given some information about accessing the pool and a few tips that were going to be helpful during our stay.
+The girls just wanted to get their wellies on and go and see the lambs, so we were probably in the farm holiday cottage for about 2 minutes before we were off exploring.

 We arrived at the lambing shed just as a lamb was being born and we got to chat to the farmer about breeding lambs.
 I had so many questions and he was more than happy to answer them.
 The girls were just blown away by watching the lamb being born.
 I was surprised by how much they were interested in what was happening but to them it was just completely natural.